Reading R.F.C.: Women's 1st XV previous seasons

-Youth Rugby
+Youth rugby

 Reading have seen a resurgence in youth rugby and now have representative teams in all age categories (under7s to under 11s).
-Youth rugby (boys) is played on Sunday mornings, with sides for all age grades from u12s to Colts.
-Reading also have a thriving and very successful girls section with teams playing on Sunday afternoons at under-12s, 14's, 16's and 18s as well as our senior ladies side, the Kites.
+Youth rugby for boys is played on Sunday mornings, with teams for age grades from under-12s to Colts.
+Reading also has a girls section with teams playing on Sunday afternoons at under-12s, 14s, 16s, and 18s, as well as a senior women's team, the Kites.

 Reading Rugby Club also has the highest level of RFU accreditation with the RFU Whole Club Seal of Approval award on top of its Mini/Midi Seal of Approval Level 3, along with Club Mark and Sport England.